REACH Enriched and Accelerated Program

 REACH students are invited to the program based on high scores on reading and/or math tests, above grade-level abilities, and an active and engaged learning style.
-The REACH program is available by invitation only, but there are more open spots for eligible students.
+The REACH program is available by invitation only, but there may be open spots for eligible students.
 Families who live within the district and whose children attend other schools can learn whether they might be eligible for this enrichment opportunity.
-Please call 269-578-6900 or email Carrie Briggs at firstname.lastname@example.org to learn more about eligibility and enrollment.
+Please call 269-965-9440 or email Luke Perry at email@example.com to learn more about eligibility and enrollment.

 How Does REACH work?

-The Elementary REACH Program meets twice weekly for half a day of enriched and accelerated instruction in Math and English Language Arts.
+The Elementary REACH Program meets twice weekly for half a day of enriched and accelerated instruction utilizing the Pi-Tops curriculum.
 Teachers challenge students through project-based learning experiences, which build off elementary standards and directly connect to the Battle Creek Area Math and Science Center (BCAMSC) expectations for learning.